rhofvendahl/movie_finder/README.md

 #### By Sarthak Agrawal and Russell Hofvendahl

 ## About
-This is the Movie Finder API repository.
+This is the Movie Finder API repository, currently deployed at: https://movie-finder-api-1.herokuapp.com/

+For the Movie Finder UI, checkout: https://github.com/rhofvendahl/movie-finder-ui/

 ## Setup
 1. Clone this repo and navigate to the root directory.